 Larissa Santiago, shown at right, will be starring in the film The Darkest Black (written and directed by Angelita Mendoza and Víctor Capiz and produced by VidiVici Films and Xizmo Media).
 She received the role after reading the casting notice through the e-mail announcements that HOLA sends to its members and self-submitting.

+Vladimir Ríos, along with Lester Blum, was interviewed by Time Warner New York 1 News for the narrative photo series I Still Remember, for which Blum served as photographer and Ríos served as creative director and lead actor.
 An epic, compelling photographic narrative (and accompanying book of photos) which tells a powerful and moving story of the quest for love, destruction, and remembrance, it takes place in the gay culture of New York City in the 1980s and 1990s.
 I Still Remember commemorates those who have passed from HIV/AIDS-related causes and to help educate a younger generation about the early years of the disease.
 I Still Remember was just recently exhibited at Staten Island LGBT Community Center in the Tompkinsville section of Staten Island.
 To see the interview, click on the video below.
-For more information on the accompanying photo book, click here
+For more information on the accompanying photo book, click here (note: some photos are not safe for work).

 Andres Fabian | Facebook